 The proposed involvement of LH in JA initiation not only explains the tumor's prevalence in adolescent males but also provides insight into its occasional occurrence in early childhood (Newman et al., 2023).
-Known minor LH peak during early childhood could stimulate sensitive vascular remnants leading to JA formation.
-Additionally, clinical observations indicate that anti-androgen therapy results in some tumor shrinkage in post-pubertal patients but not during puberty at the time of elevated LH levels, supporting the idea that LH is the dominant hormonal driver during puberty.
+Known minor LH peak during early childhood could stimulate sensitive vascular remnants leading to JA formation (Bridges et al., 1994, Wu et al., 1990).
+Additionally, clinical observations indicate that anti-androgen therapy results in some tumor shrinkage in post-pubertal patients but not during puberty at the time of elevated LH levels (Sitenga et al., 2022), supporting the idea that LH is the dominant hormonal driver during puberty.